Australian Flying Corps: Operations

 During the final Allied offensive that eventually brought an end to the war – the Hundred Days Offensive – the AFC squadrons flew reconnaissance and observation missions around Amiens in August, as well as launching raids around Ypres, Arras and Lille.
-Operations continued until the end of the war, some of the fiercest air-to-air fighting occurring on 29 October, when 15 Sopwith Snipes from No. 4 Squadron fought an engagement with a group of Fokkers that outnumbered them four to one.
-In the ensuing fighting, the Australians shot down 10 German aircraft for the loss of just one of their own.
-During their time along the Western Front, the two fighter squadrons – No. 2 and 4 – accounted for 384 German aircraft, No. 4 taking credit for 199 and No. 2 for 185.
+Operations continued until the end of the war, some of the fiercest air-to-air combat occurring on 29 October, when 15 Sopwith Snipes from No. 4 Squadron fought a group of Fokkers that outnumbered them four to one.
+The Australians shot down 10 German aircraft for the loss of just one of their own.
+During their time on the Western Front, the two fighter squadrons – No. 2 and 4 – accounted for 384 German aircraft, No. 4 taking credit for 199 and No. 2 for 185.
 The squadron were also credited with 33 enemy balloons destroyed or driven down.
 No. 3 Squadron, operating in the corps reconnaissance role, accounted for another 51 aircraft.